There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 Now, coming to our next and main step which is to reset the virtual memory size.

-In performance options window, go to Advanced tab:
+In the Performance Options window, go to the Advanced tab:

 Then, click on Change under the Virtual Memory section: